Skip to main content

 When to Order New Aligners

-Obviously, if your patient breaks, damages, or loses an aligner, you will need to order a replacement.
+• If the patient breaks, damages, or loses an aligner, order a replacement.

 How to Minimize Aligner Wear and Tear